Meet the trainers

 “I have been involved with the exciting world of international education since 1984 and am still extremely passionate about helping people learn and develop, whether trainees, students or staff.”

-Colin has trained teachers in the UK, Czech Republic, Malta and China.
-He has a wide knowledge of EFL from his experience in roles including EFL Teacher, Principal, Director of Training, Summer School Operations Director and Sales & Marketing Director.
+Colin has trained teachers in the UK, Czech Republic, Malta and China, and has a wide knowledge of the EFL world from his experience in roles including Senior EFL Teacher, Director of Studies, Principal, Director of Training, Summer School Operations Director and Sales & Marketing Director.

 Course Director & Trainer